 The film was an enjoyable rom-com.
-In this movie, I laughed as hard as I have laughed in theaters since "Deadpool" (I do realize that was only a month ago, but I have seen a lot of movies since).
 I laughed so hard in parts that I almost fell out of my seat.
 The film followed a relatively normal romantic comedy plot, but the writing put a few spins on some of the tropes, which I really liked.

 The film was also very well made.
 I thought that the cinematography was phenomenal and creative, capturing the emotions of the characters very well.
 The score was also very good and catchy; I often found myself humming it in my head during the film.

 So overall, I was very much pleased by Hello, My Name is Doris.
 It was extremely well-made and enjoyable.
 If you are lucky enough to be able to catch this film, you should.

 Big Tuna's Rating: A

 Would I Watch It Again?: Yes.